dabeaz/sly/docs/sly.rst

 Writing a Lexer
 ---------------

-Suppose you're writing a programming language and a user supplied the following input string::
+Suppose you're writing a programming language and you wanted to parse the following input string::

     x = 3 + 42 * (s - t)

-The first step of any parsing is to break the text into tokens where each token has a type and value.
+The first step of parsing is to break the text into tokens where each token has a type and value.
 For example, the above text might be described by the following list of token tuples::